tensorwerk/stockroom/README.rst

 ------------
 Stockroom is built on top of `hangar <https://github.com/tensorwerk/hangar-py>`_ and hence is high performant but with a minimal and simple set of APIs.
 We tried to reduce the cognitive overload as much as possible for a new user to get started.
-But the price you pay for that is compromise on the fine granularity you'd have if you use hangar directly.
-Even though the core of stockroom hangar itself and follows the hangar data philosophy implicitly, user doesn't need to know anything about hangar to use stockroom.
-Stockroom works like a python dictionary where user can store data to and retrieve data from.
+So stockroom is not exactly a wrapper that blinds you from the internal hangar philosophy but it's a tool that enables you to do things easy.

 Stockroom is currently in it's first ever release.
 It doesn't have an exhaustive test suite and the APIs could change in backward incompatible way (for good).

+Why
+---
 Stockroom exists for three reasons

 - Work hand-in-hand with git: